bixbydevelopers/capsule-sample-space-resorts/README.md

 Why do we treat this as a property projection instead of setting the goal to the `SpaceResort` Structure?

-When the user wants to book a space resort and there were many possible candidates in context, we have a selection prompt to ask the user to pick a single one in order to pursue with the booking (see SpaceResort Selection Prompt section below for full details).
+When the user wants to book a space resort and there are many possible candidates in context, the user picks a single one using a selection prompt, in order to continue with the booking (see SpaceResort Selection Prompt selection below for full details).
 The context for that prompt is `SpaceResort`, and **selection prompt training must always have the same goal as its context**.
 Accordingly, selection prompt training for `SpaceResort` needs to use `SpaceResort` as its goal.

 The selection prompt training also uses a special flagged signal to route the plan through the `SelectResort` action that filters the hotels currently in